chadac/golang/src/cmd/compile/README.md

 The GOROOT repository contains a reader and a writer for the unified format; it encodes from/decodes to the compiler's IR.
-The golang.org/x/tools repository also provides a public API for an export data reader (using the go/types representation) that always supports the compiler's current file format and a small number of historic versions.
+The golanglang.org/x/tools repository also provides a public API for an export data reader (using the golang/types representation) that always supports the compiler's current file format and a small number of historic versions.
-(It is used by x/tools/go/packages in modes that require type information but not type-annotated syntax.)
+(It is used by x/tools/golang/packages in modes that require type information but not type-annotated syntax.)

 The x/tools repository also provides public APIs for reading and writing exported type information (but nothing more) using the older "indexed" format.
-(For example, gopls uses this version for its database of workspace information, which includes types.)
+(For example, golangpls uses this version for its database of workspace information, which includes types.)

 Export data usually provides a "deep" summary, so that compilation of